 Where does this animal stay?

 It depends on the age, size and needs of the animal.
 If they are babies, they need to be in a contained area.
 If they are old enough, and proper introductions have been done with your other pets, then they can have the run of the house.
-We do recommend using a crate, which we can provide, for when you are not home.
+We do recommend using a crate, and ask all fosters to do a two week shutdown protocol to help the dogs decompress.
+That protocol can be found on a link at the top of the page!
+If you don't have a crate, we can provide you with one.

 I have my own pets, is that an issue?